 Newmarket made packaged circuits types PC1 - PC10 and PC101 - PC106, which of course employed their own germanium transistors.
 All were relatively low power.
 The image shows the PC3 audio amplifier.

 I have created a separate page that gives details of these.

 The Product Portfolio also lists other device numbers and types.
-These include NKT10419 - NKT20339 silicon industrial transistors in TO-18 cans; NKT80111 - NKT80216 junction FETs in TO-17 and TO-18 cans; junction transistors in the OC, ACY, BC, BCY, BDY, BFX, BFY, BSX and BSY series; junction transistors in the 2N series; and micro-miniature silicon active devices for direct attachment to film circuits.
+These include NKT10419 - NKT20339 silicon industrial transistors in TO-18 outline; NKT80111 - NKT80216 junction FETs in TO-17 and TO-18 outline; junction transistors in the OC, ACY, BC, BCY, BDY, BFX, BFY, BSX and BSY series; junction transistors in the 2N series; and micro-miniature silicon active devices for direct attachment to film circuits.
 I do have a few of the junction transistors, but in general these types are not of great interest.